29 May Think Smart Not Hard

 Let’s get something straight.
 If you’re still using the same, tired, old selling strategies from 2016 or 2017–heck, even 2018!–to sell on Amazon, you’re going to have a pretty rough go of it in 2019.
 Amazon is constantly changing, and you’re either hip to these changes or you’re dead on arrival.
 That’s why it is important to think smart not hard.

 But enough doom and gloom!
 Here’s the good news: we’ve got the top five e-commerce seller tactics to ensure that not only will you and your brand succeed on Amazon in 2019, but that you end up finishing the year with plenty of green in your pocket.

 This might be tough to hear, but it needs to be said: master Amazon before you start moving your products to Shopify, your own blog, or another sales channel.
 Because if you don’t conquer Amazon first, all you’re doing is putting more work on your plate.

 Remember: Amazon has its own fulfillment network.
 It’s got its own customer service army to take care of the people who are buying your products.
 It’s got 2.5 billion people spending money on their platform every single month.

-If you can’t maximize your sales potential using the world’s biggest platform to help you, how are you going to do it with Shopify or Instagram?
+If you can’t maximize your sales potential using the world’s biggest platform to help you, then think smart not hard and ask yourself how are you going to do it with Shopify or Instagram?

 Brand, brand, brand!
 You’ll hear the gurus say it over and over again, “You’ve got to build a brand on Amazon if you want to succeed in 2019!”
 And that’s 100% true.